dmh2000/go-mcp/README.md

 # Model Context Protocol (MCP) Implementation in Go

-This project demonstrates an implementation of the Model Context Protocol (MCP) in Go, showcasing how clients can communicate with a server over standardized JSON-RPC interfaces.
-It provides a clean, educational example of client-server communication using Go's powerful concurrency features and robust error handling.
+This project demonstrates an implementation of the Model Context Protocol (MCP) in Go, showcasing how clients can communicate with a server over standardized JSON-RPC interfaces, without using third party libraries.

 ## Project Overview